megabert/bennoconf/README.md

 # bennoconf

-Create XML Configuration for "Benno Mailarchiv" (www.benno-mailarchiv.de)
+Create XML Configuration for "Benno Mailarchiv" (www.benno-mailarchiv.de, german site)

 This script creates a benno.xml configuration based on the few needed parameters.
 It is a base for create more complex configurations with more